mozilla/sre-adrs/decisions/websre/0001-record-architecture-decisions.md

 ## Context

-We need to record the architectural decisions made on this project.
+We need to record the architectural decisions made for our team.

 ## Decision